ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-operations.md

 ### vRealize Operations
 {: #vrw-operations-management-vrops}

-[VMware vRealize Operations](https://www.vmware.com/products/vrealize-operations.html){:external} delivers self-driving IT operations management from apps to infrastructure to optimize, plan, and scale hybrid cloud and HCI deployments while unifying multi-cloud monitoring.
+[VMware vRealize Operations](https://www.vmware.com/products/vrealize-operations.html){: external} delivers self-driving IT operations management from apps to infrastructure to optimize, plan, and scale hybrid cloud and HCI deployments while unifying multi-cloud monitoring.
 Powered by AI/ML, vRealize Operations helps IT run production operations hands-off and hassle-free with a unified operations platform.
 This platform delivers continuous performance optimization, efficient capacity management, proactive planning, intelligent remediation, and integrated compliance.

 ### vRealize Log Insight
 {: #vrw-operations-management-vrli}

-[vRealize Log Insight](https://www.vmware.com/products/vrealize-log-insight.html){:external} delivers heterogeneous and highly scalable log management with intuitive, actionable dashboards, sophisticated analytics, and broad third-party extensibility.
+[vRealize Log Insight](https://www.vmware.com/products/vrealize-log-insight.html){: external} delivers heterogeneous and highly scalable log management with intuitive, actionable dashboards, sophisticated analytics, and broad third-party extensibility.
 It provides deep operational visibility and faster troubleshooting across physical, virtual, and cloud environments.

 All systems that generate logs are configured to send their logs to vRealize Log Insight (vRLI).
 Centralized collection of all logging enables a comprehensive view of all aspects of the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads operation.
 Log Insight is also capable of forwarding logs to security scanning services such as IBM QRadar.